 For example, as a fitness coach you include in your terms of service that while you are able to coach and guide your customer, you cannot guarantee they will be in better shape after working with you.

-How to use your Terms of Service in Wave
+How to use Terms of Service on your invoices in Wave

-In the Terms Acceptance section, select Require this customer to agree to terms of service
+Below the Notes / Terms section, toggle the button to ON beside Require customer to agree to terms of service before paying by credit card.

-- Your customer will be required to check a box that ensures they’ve read and agree to the Terms of Service on the invoice before they can make a payment by credit card.
+Your customer will be required to check a box that ensures they’ve read and agreed to the Terms of Service on the invoice before they can make a payment by credit card.

 We've put this together as a starting point, but this is not a substitute for legal advice.
 If you require further help with your Terms of Service, we recommend contacting a lawyer.